kibimon/activitymon/monstrpub-capsules/README.md

  >  This section is non-normative.

 A *capsule capture* is an attempt to `mon:Capture` a `mon:Mon` by use of a special `mon:Item`, of type `mon:Capsule`.
-`mon:Capsule`s do not have a guaranteed success rate—rather, they have a success ratio, which is taken into account in combination with that of the `mon:Mon` being captured.
+`mon:Capsule`s are not guaranteed to be successful—rather, they have an associated likelihood of success, which is taken into account in combination with that of the `mon:Mon` being captured.

 ###  3.2 Creating a Capsule Capture